 The employed solutions and operating conditions investigated throughout the present work are shown in Table 2.
-Notably, different values of C{high} were tested because in a RED closed-loop arrangement, the regeneration unit thermal duty is expected to be lower, the lower C{high} , possibly resulting into a higher cycle efficiency.
+Different values of C{high} were tested because in a RED closed-loop arrangement, the regeneration unit thermal duty is expected to be lower, the lower C{high} , possibly resulting into higher cycle efficiency.